 Blockchain Scaling (Rollups)

-- Aggregate thousands of transactions
+- Aggregate thousands of transactions into a single recursive proof

-- Single proof posted to main chain
+- Single proof posted to the main chain, regardless of batch size

 Incrementally Verifiable Computation (IVC)